 Note: Application IDs must begin with a letter.
 Once you register an application ID, you can delete it, but you can't re-register that same application ID after it has been deleted.
 You can skip these next steps if you don't want to register an ID at this time.

-Note : If you have an App Engine Premier account, you can specify that your new application should reside in the European Union rather than the United States.
-For developers that do not have a Premier account, you will need to enable billing for applications that should reside in the European Union.
+Note: If you have an App Engine Premier account, you can specify that your new application should reside in the European Union rather than the United States.
+Developers that do not have a Premier account need to fill out this form and enable billing for applications that should reside in the European Union.